 I think we were all shell-shocked when the credits rolled!

-I awoke to the sound of the distant sound of the bin-men – and then realised that we hadn’t out the bins out last night (well, Christmas always eaves us a bit dis-orientated!!).
+I awoke to the sound of the distant rattle of the bin-men – and then realised that we hadn’t out the bins out last night (well, Christmas always eaves us a bit dis-orientated!!).
 A quick shower and then out into the very cold frosty air to put things right.
 Ten minutes later, our bins were collected and emptied.
 Boy, that was close!

 Roger, Jane and Oliver left after breakfast and that gave us just enough turn-around time to get things ready for our good friends Richard and Nicki who popped-in for a cold-cuts lunch and a long natter.
 After saying our goodbyes late afternoon, I took Lee home whilst Ann tidied-up.